-Since Baluja's work, extensions to the algorithm have been proposed for continuous and base-n represented search spaces [6], [13], [14].
+Since Baluja's work, extensions to the algorithm have been proposed for continuous and base-n represented search spaces [13], [15], [14].
 In [7] the intervals are replaced for equidistant increments in the lower and upper bounds of the search space, thereby defining a discrete version of PBIL, called DiPBIL.
 However, DiPBIL still requires that all of the objective functions get transformed into a single objective.
 In order to address this issue and compute a better Pareto frontier a true multi-objective optimization approach called MOPBIL is presented in Algorithm 1.

 Basically, the MO-PBIL divides the search space into n overlapping slabs as illustrated in Figure 4.
-Within each slab, the population is created using the probability matrix
+Within each slab, for s from 1 to slabs in parallel do end end

-Input: N_G = number of generations;Estimate the min and the max of the mean;Divide the interval [min, max] into n slabs;while (N_G not reached) dofor s from 1 to slabs in parallel do1.
-Create the population using probability matrix;2.
-Evaluate objective function on each member of the population;3.
-Determine the non-dominated set;4.
-Cluster the non-dominated set into k clusters and then select k representative individuals;5.
-Insert the k individuals into the population; 6.
+Input: N_G = number of generations; Estimate the min and the max of the mean; Divide the interval [min, max] into n slabs; while $(N_G \text{ not reached})$ do

+- 1. Create the population using probability matrix: - 2.
+Evaluate objective function on each member of the population; - 3.
+Determine the non-dominated set; - 4.
+Cluster the non-dominated set into k clusters and then select k representative individuals; - 5.
+Insert the k individuals into the population; - 6.
 Update and mutate the probability matrix;